Last update: April 7, 2014.

+This was a large project designed to study the jet structure and kinematics of sources observed in the RDV series of astrometric and geodetic VLBA experiments.
+It was done in collaboration with Alan Fey (U.S. Naval Observatory), Patrick Charlot (Observatoire de Bordeaux), Alexander Pushkarev (MPIfR), Yuri Kovalev (Astro Space Center), and others.
 The RDV series of experiments observes about 100 sources each at 8 and 2 GHz every two months for the purposes of astrometry and geodesy.
 Because of the dense time sampling of the observations, this database can also provide detailed measurements of jet kinematics.
 Many of the VLBI images from these experiments are available at The Radio Reference Frame Image Database.
 Others are available at The Bordeaux VLBI Image Database and at Astrogeo.org.

 Our most recent project involved studying the kinematics of all sources observed at 20 or more epochs over the first 50 experiments in the database (from 1994-2003), for the purpose of measuring jet accelerations.
-It included the production and analysis of 2753 global VLBI images of 68 sources.
+It entailed the production and analysis of 2753 global VLBI images of 68 sources.
 Results from this project were published in 2012.

-Read the 2012 Astrophysical Journal paper on this project
+Read the 2012 Astrophysical Journal Paper on this project.

 Download the model-fit table (Table 3) from this paper.